TECH7Fox/sip-hass-docs/docs/developers/card/introduction.md

 ## Contributing

-PRs and contributions for SIP Core and even wide-use cards / popups are always welcome!
+PRs and contributions to the [repository](https://github.com/TECH7Fox/sip-hass-card) for SIP Core and even wide-use cards / popups are always welcome!

 If there are a lot of popular custom cards or popups, I might create a seperate community repository for them so people can easily